TORCH-Consortium/MAGMA/README.md

 conda_envs_location: /path/to/both/conda_envs
 ```

-When running the pipeline, use profiles to ensure smooth execution on your computing system

-The two types of profiles we have are: execution environment + memory/computing requirements
+When running the pipeline, use profiles to ensure smooth execution on your computing system.
+The two types of profiles employed by the pipeline are: execution environment + memory/computing requirements

 Execution environment profiles: